alexrazumniy/MakeITtastier/README.md

 Also Firebase is used here for the registration and login functionality.

-In case you would like to create something similar to it, you will need the following packages: classNames, firebase, yup, formik, react-router-dom, scss
+In case you would like to create something similar to it, you will need the following packages: classNames, firebase, yup, formik, react-router-dom, scss.

 Hope you enjoy using this app!